javieracevedo/chip-8-emulator/README.md

 ### Prerequisites

-I built the emulator with this versions, greater version might work as well.
+I built the emulator with this version, a greater version might work as well.

 - Python 3.10.X
 - pip 22.0.2